School Workshops

-workshops for Key stage 1 to Key stage 3
+Workshops for Key Stage 1 to Key Stage 5

-Time Jump Histories offers engaging historical theatre workshops and entertainment tailored for schools, providing students with immersive, educational experiences that bring history to life through live performances and interactive activities, designed to immerse students in different historical periods through interactive storytelling, role-playing, and hands-on projects.
+Time Jump Histories offers engaging historical theatre workshops tailored for schools, providing students with immersive, educational experiences that bring history to life through live performances and interactive activities.

 click on any of the subjects below to find out more.